-For example, if a ballast has an efficiency rating of 80% (0.80) this means that for every 100 watts, 80 watts is actually powering the lamps.
+For example, if a ballast has an efficiency rating of 80% (0.80), then this means that for every 100 watts, 80 watts are actually powering the lamps.
 The other 20 watts are lost in heat transfer.
 Another great feature is that some ballasts have EMI shielding.
-EMI shielding prevents things such as radios, TV’s, cell phones, etc… from interfering with the signal inside of the ballast.
+EMI shielding prevents things such as radios, TVs, cell phones, etc., from interfering with the signal inside of the ballast.

 Fortunately, manufacturers use an ANSI code system.
-For metal halide lamps the ballast and the lamp will have a unique identifier on them.
+For metal halide bulbs, the ballast and the lamp will have a unique identifier on them.
 They will all start with an "M" and then have a number such as 57, 58, 59 or 110.
-After that number there can be an "E" or "O" these have to do with the lamp being open rated or close fixture rated.
-The typical ballast kit sold by AtlantaLightBulbs.com will include a capacitor and/or an ignitor (depending on the ANSI system) 2 screws, 2 new brackets and a new core and coil transformer like the one pictured above.
+After that number, there can be an "E" or "O." These have to do with the high-intensity discharge lamp being open-rated or close fixture rated.
+The typical ballast kit sold by AtlantaLightBulbs.com will include a capacitor and/or an ignitor (depending on the ANSI system), 2 screws, 2 new brackets and a new core and coil transformer like the one pictured above.